ilmihur/depthscanner/README.md

 # Depthscanner
-Collects a PointCloud from a 3D scanner
+Collects a PointCloud from the Intel Realsense 3D scanner in Rhino Grasshopper.

 ## Dependencies
 - compas